The Twins Almanac for July

 Kepler Sets Team Rookie RBI Record

-It was the 18th seven-plus RBI game in Twins history, and the first by a rookie.
-Glenn Adams and Randy Bush hold the overall team record with eight RBI.
+It was the 18th seven-plus RBI game overall in Twins history.
+Of all the great sluggers in Twins history, it’s Glenn Adams and Randy Bush who hold the team record with eight RBI.

 See all seven-plus RBI games in Twins history on Baseball Referencewww.Baseball-Reference.com/play-index/…